nupurkapoor/WWCDC-FEHN-FTGuide/README.md

 Awesome, congrats on taking the first step to learning how to code, now how should we get started?
 Believe it or not, its by **Building Your First Web Page!!**

 HTML and CSS are independent of one another and should remain that way.
-CSS should not be written inside of an HTML document and vice versa.
+CSS should not be written inside of a HTML document and vice versa.
 As a rule, HTML will always be the `content layer`, and CSS will always be the `presentation layer`.
 Now that you understand the importance of each, lets get started!

 ##### Common HTML Terms